Do you want to start a Shopify store but don’t know where to begin?

 First, you need to sign up for a new Shopify account.
 You can do this on the Shopify website.
 Once you have an account, you can start creating your store.

-The best part is that Shopify offers a 3-day free trial + 3 months of Shopify for $1/month, so you can try out the platform risk-free.
+The best part is that Shopify offers a 3-day free trial + a month of Shopify for just $1, so you can try out the platform risk-free.

 → Click here to head over to Shopify, enter your email, and hit the “Start free trial” button

 After that, Shopify will ask you about your experience.
 If you have never set up a store before, select “I’m just starting” and then click “Next.”